 Professional football in Spain needed its own national premier league.
 But in a country where cultural and political differences between provinces can be vast, and disagreements are a favoured past time, forming said league was never going to be straightforward.

-It was José María Acha, Vice-President of Arenas Club de Getxo, who initially got the ball rolling.
+José María Acha, Vice-President of Arenas Club de Getxo, who got the ball rolling initially.
 Most were in agreement when it came to the necessity of a national league and minds began to turn to the format of this new premier division.
 They looked towards England and its ‘all against all’ system for inspiration.
-However, the matter only exacerbated some of the thoroughly deep-rooted divisions.
+In this respect, however, the matter began to exacerbate some deep-rooted divisions.

-Essentially, Spanish football, at this time, was a powder kegs of sorts.
+Essentially, Spanish football at this time was a powder keg waiting to explode.
 The lack of an effective ruling body had created an ongoing power struggle for the heart of the game.
 The major actors included the RFEF (Spanish Football Federation), the clubs and the regional football federations.

 The RFEF, having only been founded in 1909, was still in its infancy as an organisation and therefore didn’t have sufficient strength to whip either the regional federations or clubs into line.
 Many clubs were older than the RFEF itself, and some federations, such as Catalonia, had more than 200 clubs in their ranks.
-Each looked out for their own and everyone had an opinion about how this nationwide competition should be run.
+Each looked out for their own and everyone had an opinion about how to do things best.

 Negotiations continued into the spring and summer of 27.
 Like all good strategists the Minimilistas looked to defeat their enemy with the old if you can’t beat us then you might as well join us ploy.
-They offered a concession to Athletic Club Madrid and Espanyol; if they switched sides they would be allowed into their exclusive league of winners.
+They offered a concession to Athletic Club Madrid and Espanyol.
+If they switched sides, they too would be allowed into the league of winners.
 The underhand tactic provoked a response of seething indignation from the rest of the Maximalistas.
-Suffice to say, Athletic Club Madrid and Espanyol didn’t dare accept the offer.
+Suffice to say, Athletic Club Madrid and Espanyol didn’t dare accept.

 Much like those cousins with their house in Ezcaray, the clubs drew a line through the middle of Spanish football.
 They split into two unions and set up two distinct leagues.
 The Minimalistas formed El Torneo de Campeones, whilst the Maximalistas created La Liga Maxima.